Jutho/Strided.jl/README.md

 percent margin) with the threading strategies of OpenBLAS and MKL.
 However, note that the latter call also disables any multithreading used in LAPACK (e.g. `eigen`, `svd`, `qr`, ...) and Strided.jl does not help with that.

-## The `@strided` macro annotation
-Rather than manually wrapping every array in a `StridedView`, there is the macro annotation `@strided some_expression`, which will wrap all `DenseArray`s appearing in `some_expression` in a `StridedView`.
-Note that, because `StridedView`s behave lazily under indexing with ranges, this acts similar to the `@views` macro in Julia Base, i.e. there is no need to use a view.

-The macro `@strided` acts as a contract, i.e. the user ensures that all array manipulations in the following expressions will preserve the strided structure.
-Therefore, `reshape` and `view` are are replaced by `sreshape` and `sview` respectively.
-As mentioned above, `sreshape` will throw an error if the requested new shape is incompatible with preserving the strided structure.
-The function `sview` is only defined for index arguments which are ranges, `Int`s or `Colon` (`:`), and will thus also throw an error if indexed by anything else.

 ## `StridedView` versus `StridedArray` and BLAS/LAPACK compatibility